thblckjkr/bootstrap-chat-widget/README.md

 > Remember to do any modification to the `config.json` that you need, before running it.

+Make sure you have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.

-This proyect, for simplicity and thing, don't use a database, so, the messages aren't persitent, just they are on the fly.
+This proyect, for simplicity and things, don't use a database, so, the messages aren't persitent, they are just on the fly.
 You can modify the code and get a database implementation with no much effort.

 ```
 git clone https://github.com/thblckjkr/chattering.io.git

-npm update
+npm install

 node server.js OR npm start
 ```